TimSC/py-modern-opengl/README.md

 	disclaimer in the documentation and/or other materials provided with the distribution.

-	The name of Michael C. Fletcher, or the name of any Contributor, may not be used to endorse or promote products derived from this software without specific prior written permission.
+	The name of Tim Sheerman-Chase, or the name of any Contributor, may not be used to endorse or promote products derived from this software without specific prior written permission.